-255 SCIENCE OF NUTRITION
+255 SCIENCE OF NUTRITION 3 UNITS

-Prerequisite: BIO 130, 131 or equivalent with a grade of "C" or better or "Pass" and CHEM 115 or 120 or equivalent with a grade of "C" or better or "Pass"
+Prerequisite: BIO 130, 131 and CHEM 115 or 120 or equivalent with a grade of "C" or better or "Pass" Coreauisite: None

-This course will establish the relationship between foods and science through the study and integration of chemistry, biology and nutrition science.
-Understanding of the metabolism, functions and sources of nutrients will be covered in detail to correlate the role they have in promotion of health and disease prevention.
-Discussion of the challenges that occur during the human life cycle and how nutrient needs change will be covered.
-The course includes evaluation from a scientific perspective of current concepts, controversies, and dietary recommendations.
+Establishes the relationship between foods and science through the study and integration of chemistry, biology and nutrition science.
+The metabolism and functions and sources of nutrients will be covered in detail to correlate the role they have in promotion of health and disease prevention.
+The challenges that occur during the human life cycle and how nutrient needs change will be studied.
+Includes evaluation from a scientific perspective of current concepts, controversies, and dietary recommendations.

 Nutritional issues as they relate to weight maintenance, eating disorders, food labeling, food safety and special needs at various stages in the life cycle will be thoroughly examined.
+CSU, CSU GE, UC